August 8, 2025

 Include a call-to-action

 At the end of your email, your customers should know exactly what action they should take.
 Without a call to action, your customers may go through your email and simply scroll away.
-Include a clear call to action button in your email to direct customers on what to do.
+Include a clear call-to-action button in your email to direct customers on what to do.

 Keep mobile in mind